 Texas rapper Lil Loaded dies at 20

-Texas rapper Lil Loaded, who earned viral success with a 2019 single and was facing a manslaughter charge in a fatal shooting last year, died Monday, officials said.
+Texas rapper Lil Loaded, who won viral success with a 2019 single and was facing a manslaughter charge in a fatal shooting last year, died Monday, officials said.

-The rapper, whose real name was Dashawn Robertson, 20, died by suicide, his lawyer, Ashkan Mehryari, said.
+The rapper, whose real name was Dashawn Robertson, 20, died by suicide, said his attorney, Ashkan Mehryari.

-An official with the Dallas Medical Examiner’s Office said his cause and manner of death had not yet been determined.
+An official with the Dallas County medical examiner's office said the cause and manner of death had not yet been determined.

 Robertson's 2019 song "6locc 6a6y" racked up more than 28 million views and was awarded a gold certification last week by the Recording Industry Association of America.